djungowski/mpi3/README.md

 Usage
 =====
-So far you need to give a time and audiofile/playlist when starting.
+So far only alarm functionality is implemented and right now you need to give a time and audiofile/playlist when starting.
 Since the webinterface listens on port 80 you need to run the pilarm as root

-	sudo ./pilarm.py <time> <audiofile/playlist>
+	sudo ./mpi3.py <time> <audiofile/playlist>

 Example 1: You want to be woken up at 10:15

-	sudo ./pilarm.py 10:15 ~/mp3/somefile.mp3
+	sudo ./mpi3.py 10:15 ~/mp3/somefile.mp3

 Example 2: You want to be woken up at 08:00 with a playlist

-	sudo ./pilarm.py 08:00 ~/mp3/someplaylist.m3u
+	sudo ./mpi3.py 08:00 ~/mp3/someplaylist.m3u

 Don't forget to run the commands in a screen :-)